Dragon (Dungeons & Dragons): Dragonlance setting

-The Dragonlance novels and campaign setting, that had the idea of "a world where dragons dominated" as a core concept of its development, helped popularize the D&D-derived perspective on dragons.
+The Dragonlance novels and campaign setting, that had the idea of "a world where dragons dominated" as a concept of its development, helped popularize the D&D-derived perspective on dragons.
 Here the Platinum Dragon is called Paladine, and the Dragon Queen is called Takhisis.
-Dragons are divided up into good and evil groups, known as the Metallic Dragons and the Chromatic Dragons, respectively.
+Dragons are divided up into good and evil groups, which are known as the Metallic Dragons and the Chromatic Dragons, respectively.
 Paladine leads the Metallic Dragons and Takhisis the Chromatic.
 The Metallic Dragons rarely became involved in the world other than to oppose the actions of Chromatic Dragons, who often joined into war as their goddess Takhisis instructed.
-However, in the "Fifth Age", massive Chromatic Dragons who were not native to Krynn emerged and took over many of the humanoid-controlled nations of Krynn, as well as slaying many of the native dragons.
+However, in the "Fifth Age", massive Chromatic Dragons who were not native to Krynn emerged and took over many of the humanoid-controlled nations of Krynn, as well as slaying most of the native dragons.
 They are known as Dragon Overlords.
-There was one from each race of Chromatic Dragons; red, green, black, white, and blue.
+There was one from each race of Chromatic Dragons: red, green, black, white, and blue.

 Dark Sun setting

 In the world of Athas of the Dark Sun campaign setting, normal D&D dragons do not exist.
-Dragon-like drake races exist, one for each classical element, but for most people the word dragon refers to the Dragon of Tyr, who is a very powerful sorcerer-king (the tyrannic leaders of Athasian cities, who are both masters of magic and psi abilities) who transformed himself into a dragon-like creature using very powerful (and painful) magic.
+Dragon-like drake races exist, one for each classical element, but for most people, the word dragon refers to the Dragon of Tyr.
+He is a highly powerful sorcerer-king (the tyrannic leaders of Athasian cities, that are both masters of magic and psionic abilities) who transformed himself into a dragon-like creature using very strong (and painful) magic.
 However, this dragon (Bors or Borys) was eventually killed in Troy Denning's book The Cerulean Storm by his former master, the sorcerer Rajaat.
-Several other sorcerer kings had been rumored to be dragons, but all others were only in a process of being transformed into a dragon type being, unique to the Athas world, which took several long stages to complete, but became greatly powerful if achieved.
+Several other sorcerer kings had been rumored to be dragons, but all others were only in a process of being transformed into a dragon type being, unique to the Athas world, which took several long stages to complete and became greatly powerful if achieved.